 The university offers a deferred payment plan for students who elect not to pay in full at the time of registration.
 There is a \$35 fee assessed each trimester for the privilege of using the deferred payment plan.
 In order to register under this plan, a student must pay all remaining balances from previous trimesters and a minimum of one-half the tuition, fees, room, and board charges after deducting any student loans, grants, and scholarship amounts.
 The remaining trimester balance can be divided into two equal payments with payments due at the times specified on the Deferred Payment Agreement.
-Students who fail to set up on the deferred payment plan by the end of the first week of class will be automatically charged the \$35 deferred payment fee plus an additional \$15 processing fee.
+Students who fail to set up on the deferred payment plan by the end of the first week of class will be automatically charged an additional \$50 late payment fee.
 Failure to make payments by the due dates on the agreement will result in a \$15 late payment charge on each of the due dates.
 If a student is more than 15 days late in making payment, the university reserves the right to terminate the student's enrollment.
-Should a student be granted permission to re-enter, a reinstatement fee of \$10 will be assessed.
-This fee is nonrefundable and must be paid in cash.